“How do I know if this order is legitimate?” is a question we often hear from WooCommerce store owners.

 7. Require Customers to Verify Their Email Addresses

-Simply install and activate the Email Verification for WooCommerce plugin.
-For more details, see our step-by-step guide on how to install a WordPress plugin.
+To do this, you can simply install and activate the Email Verification for WooCommerce plugin.
+For more details, please see our step-by-step guide on how to install a WordPress plugin.

 From here, you can configure the plugin settings to your own requirements.